gnu-octave/bootstrap/README.md

 In Octave only, you can get a basic overview of the package and it's functions by typing: `pkg describe -verbose statistics-resampling`, or request demonstrations of function usage by typing `demo function-name`.
 Users can also request help with using functions and programming in Octave at the [discourse group](https://octave.discourse.group/c/help/6).

-*TIPS: Document and publish your analysis using statistics-resampling functions in a Jupyter Notebook (with an Octave kernel) by forking and customizing the [statistics-resampling-online GitHub repository](https://github.com/acpennlab/statistics-resampling-online).
+*TIPS: Document and publish your analysis project using statistics-resampling functions in a Jupyter Notebook (with an Octave kernel) by forking and customizing the [statistics-resampling-online GitHub repository](https://github.com/acpennlab/statistics-resampling-online).
 With [Jupyter Lab](https://jupyter.org/try), you can also integrate use of the statistics-resampling package into your analysis workflow along with other programming languages (e.g. Python, R or Julia etc.) by installing and configuring different kernels.*

 ### Quick start